Entrepreneurs Roundtable Accelerator: Qualification for program

 Entrepreneurs Roundtable Accelerator receives 1,000 to 2,000 web applications for each of its semiannual accelerator programs.

 ERA admits 10 to 15 startup applicants (approximately 1%) into each of its semiannual accelerator programs.

 Unlike accelerators that specialize in startups who cater to a single industry (e.g., theater, or finance, or fashion), ERA is an industry generalist.

 ERA seeks startup companies that would thrive in markets where New York City has a commanding presence, such as Internet technology, mobile technology, FinTech, SaaS, E-commerce, media, marketing, advertising, education, fashion tech, real estate, entertainment, HealthTech, and logistics.
 Notwithstanding, the startups do not have to be from New York, or even headquartered there.
 For example, Squarefoot was initially based in Houston, Texas, but upon graduation from the ERA accelerator tried its hand at the much larger New York commercial real estate market.

 ERA accepts startup companies who will either serve, or disrupt, these target markets.
 In fact, some alumni startup companies are "disrupting the disrupters", such as CUPS unifying the independent coffee shop experience to compete against the Starbucks chain, and Dashride automating ride-hailing for legacy taxi services so they can take on Uber.

 ERA looks for either pure information technology companies, or companies whose product has a significant information technology thrust.
 For the vast majority of ERA startups, that IT dimension is software or software-related, not hardware.

 ERA is agnostic with respect to whether applicant startup companies serve the B2B market, the B2C market, or both.

 As an investor seeking a return, ERA does not accept not-for-profit applicant companies.

-ERA wants companies whose product solves a pain point so severe that customers demand it, rather than a nice-to-have product that simply makes life better.
-Their thinking is that painkillers sell better than vitamins, and so are easier to monetize.
+ERA invests in consumer-driven products, instead of product that make life better without consumer demand.
+Their view is that painkillers sell better than vitamins, and so are easier to monetize.

-From a size vantage point, ERA prefers startups with two- to four-person founding teams, working full time on their venture, with a least one founder possessing strong technical skills.
+ERA prefers startups with two- to four-person founding teams in which at least one founder has strong technical skills, and where all founders work full-time on the venture.

 Most ERA startups are early stage, with an assembled team and having developed an initial product.
 Many have some early customers and revenue.
 ERA considers early users and revenue a good sign the product has traction.

 ERA expects a startup's pitch deck to illuminate key dimensions such as the problem, solution, business model, market, underlying technology, marketing strategy, sales strategy, competition, risks, scalability, startup team, track record, current status, milestones, and references.

 Startup teams must be able to articulate their business model in terms of KPIs such as customer LTV, CAC, TAM, SAM, and SOM.

 Applicant startup companies must be willing and able to temporarily relocate to ERA's New York facility for the entire four-month program.